-To provide records indicating the degree to which the originating institution is meeting these "Guidelines" in providing library services to its distance learning programs, the library, and when appropriate, the distance learning library units, should have available current copies of at least the following:
+To provide records indicating the degree to which the originating institution is meeting these "Guidelines" in providing library services to its distance learning programs, the library, and, when appropriate, the distance learning library units, should have available current copies of at least the following:

-- 1. printed user guides;
+1. printed user guides;

-- 2. statements of mission and purpose, poli-

-- cies, regulations, and procedures;
+2. statements of mission and purpose, policies, regulations, and procedures;

 - 3. statistics on library use;

 - 4. statistics on collections;

 - 5. facilities assessment measures;

 - 6. collections assessment measures;

+- 7. needs and outcomes assessment measures;

-- 7. data on staff and work assignments;
+- 8. data on staff and work assignments;

-- 8. institutional and internal organization charts;
+- 9. institutional and internal organization charts;

-- 9. comprehensive budget(s);
+- 10. comprehensive budget(s);

-- 10. professional personnel vitae;
+- 11. professional personnel vitae;

-- 11. position descriptions for all personnel;
+- 12. position descriptions for all personnel;

-- 12. formal, written agreements;
+- 13. formal, written agreements;

-- 13. automation statistics;
+- 14. automation statistics;

-- 14. guides to computing services;
+- 15. guides to computing services;

-- 15. library evaluation studies or documents;
+- 16. library evaluation studies or documents;

-- 16. library and other instructional materials and schedules; and

-17. evidence of involvement in curriculum development and planning.
+17. library and other instructional materials and schedules; and evidence of involvement in curriculum development and planning.